The Best Guitar Humidifier & Case Hygrometers 2024

 • Can double as room hygrometer

-The MusicNomad MN305 HumiReader Hygrometer, Humidity & Temperature Monitor is a great, no frills in-case thermometer and hygrometer.
+The MusicNomad MN305 HumiReader Hygrometer, Humidity & Temperature Monitor is a great, no-frills, in-case thermometer and hygrometer.
 It comes in a compact size and shape that's similar to the MusicNomad Humitar MN300, which makes it easy to use and store if not needed.

-Its main selling point is that it can actually rest in your guitar strings, giving you a more accurate reading of the humidity your guitar is experiencing, compared to room hygrometers.
+It rests in your guitar strings, giving you a more accurate reading of the humidity your guitar is experiencing, compared to room hygrometers.
 And more importantly, it's small enough to sit on the strings together with the Humitar, so you can get readings and humidify your guitar at the same time.

-Aside from being soundhole mounted, this unit comes with a mounting holster, similar to the Humitar MN303, allowing it to be stored in the case.
+Aside from being soundhole mounted, this guitar humidifier comes with a mounting holster, similar to the Humitar MN303, allowing it to be stored in the case.
 The holster has a 3M adhesive that lets you stick it inside a safe spot within a guitar case.
 Just make sure that it's positioned properly where it doesn't come in contact with your guitar.

 In addition to being a soundhole and in-case hygrometer, you can also leave it sitting out in your room if you happen to need a room humidifier.
 It can also compliment any existing room humidifiers that you may have.